A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

 \subsubsection{Mass and opinion conservation}

 Equation \eqref{eq: mean-field} describes a time-dependent density of the dynamics in \eqref{eq: agent-iterations} in a mean-field limit.
 Furthermore, we see from \eqref{eq: agent-iterations} that the mean is constant for all times $t$.
-As a validation of the density model, we prove that $g(a,t)$ preserves the mass (i.e., $g(a,t)$ integrates to $1$) and the mean opinion for all times $t$ in Theorem \ref{thm: conservation}.
+In Theorem \ref{thm: conservation}, we prove that $g(a,t)$ has a conserved mass (i.e., $g(a,t)$ integrates to $1$) and conserved mean opinion for all times $t$.
 We also show in this theorem that $g(a,t)$ has nonincreasing even-order moments.
 We start with a short lemma.

 \begin{lemma} Let $\varphi(a)$ be a convex function.
 The expectation of $\varphi(a)$ with respect to $g(a,t)$ is nonincreasing with time. \end{lemma}

 \begin{proof} We take the time derivative of the expectation $\int\! \varphi(a)g(a,t)\,\mathrm{d}a$.
 A direct computation from \eqref{eq: mean-field} yields